- When Can I Apply to MVCC?

 - Can You Define Matriculated vs Non-Matriculated?

 Mohawk Valley Community College operates on a rolling Admissions schedule.
-We are currently accepting applications for the Spring, Summer and Fall 2014 semesters.

 MVCC is an Open Enrollment Institution.
-Students who have obtained a high school diploma or graduate equivalency diploma (GED) will be accepted to the college.
+Students who have obtained a high school diploma or graduate equivalency diploma (TASC/GED) will be accepted to the college.
 Open admissions does not guarantee acceptance to selective programs such as Business Administration, Computer Science, Engineering and certain Health Science Programs.

-High school transcripts should be sent to:
+High school and college transcripts should be sent to:

 Mohawk Valley Community College